 Still, hedgers - or end-users - make up only 10 percent of the market.
 If the big financial speculators moved into futures, the swaps industry would be under serious threat.

-Already, investment banks are positioning to fight back if that happens: Citi, Credit Suisse, Goldman Sachs and Morgan Stanley will function as market makers in the CME's new product.
+Already, investment banks are positioning to fight back if that happens: Citi (C.N), Credit Suisse (CSGN.VX), Goldman Sachs (GS.N) and Morgan Stanley (MS.N) will function as market makers in the CME's new product.

 Moreover, many large investment banks are among the world's top futures brokers.
 But the sore point is that futures are a lot less profitable than swaps, in part because futures have a greater pricing transparency.

 And while futures may be a crude tool now, providers will make sure that customers will get more choice later.

 "It is possible, if not even probable, that the futures world will make steady progress against making their products more and more customizable," said Luke Zubrod at Chatham Financial, a consultancy firm.

 If he is right, more speculators will start using futures.
 And that can only mean bad news for banks.